-If you’ve been drinking quality teas for very long then you already know that leaf selection is critically important to tea makers.
-For instance, the highest quality black and green teas are usually made from tender leaf buds and leaves located at the tip end of a leafy shoot.
+If you’ve been drinking high-quality camellia teas for long, then you probably appreciate that leaf selection is critically important to tea manufacturers.
+For instance, the best black teas and green teas are usually made from plant material located at the tip end of a leafy shoot.
 It is from the tips where the famous “two-leaves-and-a-bud” are harvested and also where the highest concentrations of caffeine, polyphenols, and antioxidants are found in the tea plant Camellia sinensis.

-It is not widely appreciated, however, that in oolong tea there is a preference for a different leaf type.
-Here tea makers use a leaf shoot that has a tiny, underdeveloped leaf bud at the tip and an adjacent pair of elongate leaves.
+It is not widely appreciated, however, that makers of oolong tea have a preference for a different leaf type.
+The best oolong teas are made from a leaf shoot that has a small, dormant leaf bud at the tip and an adjacent pair of elongate, mature leaves.

-This leaf-bud combination, called banji leaf in the tea industry, is favored by oolong makers for at least two important reasons.
-First, the sturdy little banji bud and relatively tough partner leaves can endure the arduous processing methods that turn raw leaf into glorious oolong tea.
+This particular leaf-bud combination, known as banji leaf in the tea industry, is favored by oolong producers for at least two reasons.
+First, the sturdy little bud and the tough partner leaves can endure the elaborate physical manipulation required to make oolong tea.

 If you’re pressed for time, jump ahead to the tea reviews listed in the table of contents.